How to Become a Supply Chain Manager

 University of New Haven

-Comprising 34 credits, the program includes courses such as managing in global markets; operations management; business forecasting; nonprofit and services marketing; marketing management; strategic management; and leading organizational strategy and change.
+Comprising 34 credits, the program includes courses such as managing in global markets; decisions in operations management; business forecasting; nonprofit and services marketing; marketing management; strategic management; and leading organizational strategy and change.

 The major admission requirements for the program include a bachelor’s degree from a regionally accredited institution or recognized institution in another country, official transcripts for all previously attended institutions, a statement of purpose, two letters of recommendation, and a current resume.
 GRE/GMAT scores are not required for admission.